ilastik/ilastik.github.io/documentation/manualTracking/manualTracking.md

 ## Workflow Components

-To date, this workflow expects the image sequence to be loaded as a dataset in a hdf5 files with the axis order `txy(z)c` (time, space, channel).
-The workflow will soon also support image sequences such as tif or png.

-Before starting the Manual Tracking workflow, the data has the be segmented into fore- and background.
+Before starting the Manual Tracking workflow, the data has to be segmented into fore- and background.
 The tutorial uses the dataset `mitocheck_94570_2D+t_01-53.h5` kindly provided by the
 <a href="http://www.mitocheck.org">Mitocheck project</a>,